bids-standard/bids-specification/src/05-derivatives/03-imaging.md

 ## Segmentations

-A *segmentation* is a labeling of a spatial image with anatomical structures such that each location (for example, a voxel or a surface vertex) is identified with a label or a combination of labels.
+A *segmentation* is a labeling of regions of an image such that each location (for example, a voxel or a surface vertex) is identified with a label or a combination of labels.
+Labeled regions may include anatomical structures (such as tissue class, Brodmann area or white matter tract), discontiguous, functionally-defined networks, tumors or lesions.

-A *discrete segmentation* represents each structure with a unique integer label.
+A *discrete segmentation* represents each region with a unique integer label.
-A *probabilistic segmentation* represents each structure as values between 0 and 1 (inclusive) at each location in the image, and one volume/frame per structure may be concatenated in a single file.
+A *probabilistic segmentation* represents each region as values between 0 and 1 (inclusive) at each location in the image, and one volume/frame per structure may be concatenated in a single file.